Gianforte School of Computing

 The professional option allows a student to delve more deeply into both computer science and related technical areas.
 The compilers course, CSCI 468, serves as the capstone for this option.

 Many opportunities and challenges lie at the intersection of technology and other fields.
 The interdisciplinary option allows a student to pursue a minor of choice such as Entrepreneurship or Japanese Studies.
 During a student's senior year, the minor area is connected back to computer science through a senior project.
-CSCI 482R and CSCI 483R serve as the capstone for this option.
+ESOF 423 serves as the capstone for this option.

 Accelerated B.S. / MS Option

-The Accelerated BS/MS Program allows Computer Science students to complete the Bachelor of Science (BS) and Master of Science (MS) degrees within five years.
-We permit students on the Accelerated BS/MS plan to reserve up to 12 credits of coursework for their MS degree during their first four years at MSU.
+The Accelerated BS/MS Program allows Computer Science students to earn both the Bachelor of Science (BS) and Master of Science (MS) degrees in five years.
+A student in this program may reserve up to 12 credits of coursework towards their MS degree during their first four years at MSU.
 In their fifth year, students complete the remaining graduate work on either the MS courses-only or thesis track.